thinkjs/www.thinkjs.org/view/en/doc/2.1/controller.md

 }
 ```

-Whit the above configuration, performing `this.fail(10001)` will automatically get corresponding error message, "get data error" in this case.
+With the above configuration, performing `this.fail(10001)` will automatically get corresponding error message, "get data error" in this case.

 ##### Friendly Error Number